Our Courses are listed below, and look to the bottom of the page for some great pictures of Russia.

 Courses in Affiliated Other Departments

 The courses below from affiliated other departments count towards the Russian Studies major.
-That major requires three semester courses, selected from this list and from at least two different departments.
+That major requires seven RUSS courses and then three courses from affiliated departments, selected from this list and from at least two different departments.
+The list has been updated fall 2022.

 ECON 288 Foundations of Political Economy